razroo/angular-content/unit-testing/unit-testing-dom/unit-testing-dom.md

 title: Unit Testing the DOM
 ---

-The DOM is the a variable within front end development that complicates the unit testing process.
+The DOM is the variable within front end development that complicates the unit testing process.
 While it is in the process of becoming more stable, it can be difficult to unit test and can make TDD more difficult.